 - Wipe down the outside of all kitchen/bathroom cabinets

-- Organize all other closets (master bedroom, hall, linen, etc.) Need some inspiration to tackle your own wardrobe?
-Check out my 31 Days to a Wardrobe You’ll Actually Love series.
+- Organize all closets (master bedroom, hall, linen, etc.) Need some inspiration to tackle your own wardrobe?
+Check out this post.

 - Clean inside of washing machine and dryer– I usually run a mixture of vinegar and baking soda through the washing machine to remove any unpleasant smells and I use a rag to gather up all the lent and hair that collects in the grooves.